petervaro/stackoverflow_c_chat/rules.md

 Rules
 -----

-0. The purpose of this room is to help each other learning, understanding and using the C programming language and all its related theories and technologies (compilers, preprocessors, build automation systems, UNIX, versioning, etc).
+0. The purpose of this room is to help each other in learning, understanding and using the C programming language and all its related theories and technologies (compilers, preprocessors, build automation systems, UNIX, versioning, etc).